Breast Reconstruction After Mastectomy

 What is breast reconstruction?

-Many women who have a mastectomy—surgery to remove an entire breast to treat or prevent breast cancer—have the option of having more surgery to rebuild the shape of the removed breast.
+Many women who have a mastectomy—surgery to remove an entire breast to treat or prevent breast cancer—have the option of having the shape of the removed breast rebuilt.

 How do surgeons use implants to reconstruct a woman's breast?

-Implants can be inserted underneath the skin and chest muscle that remain after a mastectomy, usually as part of a two-stage procedure.
+Implants are usually placed as part of a two-stage procedure.

 How do surgeons use tissue from a woman's own body to reconstruct the breast?

-- DIEP flap: Tissue that comes from the abdomen as in a TRAM flap, but only contains skin and fat.
+- SGAP flap: Tissue comes from the buttocks as in an IGAP flap, but includes a different set of blood vessels and contains only skin, blood vessels, and fat.

-Rarely, an implant and autologous tissue will be used together.
-They might be used together when there isn’t enough skin and muscle left after mastectomy to allow for expansion and use of an implant (3).
-In these cases, the autologous tissue is used to cover the implant.
+In some cases, an implant and autologous tissue are used together.
+For example, autologous tissue may be used to cover an implant when there isn’t enough skin and muscle left after mastectomy to allow for expansion and use of an implant (1,2).

 How do surgeons reconstruct the nipple and areola?

-After the chest heals from reconstruction surgery and the woman has completed adjuvant therapy, a surgeon can reconstruct the nipple and areola.
+After the chest heals from reconstruction surgery and the position of the breast mound on the chest wall has had time to stabilize, a surgeon can reconstruct the nipple and areola.
 Usually, the new nipple is created by cutting and moving small pieces of skin from the reconstructed breast to the nipple site and shaping them into a new nipple.
-A few months after nipple reconstruction, the surgeon can recreate the areola.
+A few months after nipple reconstruction, the surgeon can re-create the areola.
 This is usually done using tattoo ink.
-However, in some cases, skin grafts may be taken from the groin or abdomen and attached to the breast to create an areola (2).
+However, in some cases, skin grafts may be taken from the groin or abdomen and attached to the breast to create an areola at the time of the nipple reconstruction (1).

 What factors can affect the choice of breast reconstruction method?

-Other factors that can influence the type of reconstructive surgery a woman chooses include the size and shape of the breast that is being replaced, the woman’s age and health, the availability of autologous tissue, and the location of the breast tumor (3).
+Several factors can influence the type of reconstructive surgery a woman chooses.
+These include the size and shape of the breast that is being rebuilt, the woman’s age and health, her history of past surgeries, surgical risk factors (for example, smoking history and obesity), the availability of autologous tissue, and the location of the tumor in the breast (2,6).
+Women who have had past abdominal surgery may not be candidates for an abdominally based flap reconstruction.

 Each type of reconstruction has factors that a woman should think about before making a decision.
-Some of the more common concerns are listed below.
+Some of the more common considerations are listed below.

 - Enough skin and muscle must remain after mastectomy to cover the implant